Propulsive efficiency: Cycle efficiency

 In other words, a heat engine absorbs heat from some heat source, converting part of it to useful work, and delivering the rest to a heat sink at lower temperature.
 In an engine, efficiency is defined as the ratio of useful work done to energy expended.

 The theoretical maximum efficiency of a heat engine, the Carnot efficiency, depends only on its operating temperatures.
 Mathematically, this is because in reversible processes, the cold reservoir would gain the same amount of entropy as that lost by the hot reservoir (i.e., $dS_\mathrm{c} = -dS_\mathrm{h}$), for no change in entropy.
 Thus:

 where $T_\mathrm{h}$ is the absolute temperature of the hot source and $T_\mathrm{c}$ that of the cold sink, usually measured in kelvins.
 Note that $dS_\mathrm{c}$ is positive while $dS_\mathrm{h}$ is negative; in any reversible work-extracting process, entropy is overall not increased, but rather is moved from a hot (high-entropy) system to a cold (low-entropy one), decreasing the entropy of the heat source and increasing that of the heat sink.

 Propulsive efficiency

-Propulsive efficiency is defined as the ratio of work done on the fluid to the propulsive power, i.e. thrust times velocity of the vehicle.
+Propulsive efficiency is defined as the ratio of propulsive power (i.e. thrust times velocity of the vehicle) to work done on the fluid.

 In generic terms, the propulsive power can be calculated as follows: